Frequently Asked Questions

 Is there much walking involved?

 As most of the best landscape locations are rarely at the road side there will be some light walking involved between locations, for most locations this is no more than fifteen to twenty minutes.
-If walking is a problem for you then please do not hesitate to contact the office and we can always try and adjust the locations we visit if possible.
+If walking is a problem for you then please do not hesitate to contact me and I can always try and adjust the locations we visit if possible.

 Do I need to Bring Refreshments?

-We aim to keep our workshops and one to one sessions as cheap as possible for participants therefore we do not provide food and drinks throughout the day.
+I aim to keep the workshops and one to one sessions as cheap as possible for participants therefore we do not provide food and drinks throughout the day.
 Participants can bring there own packed lunch and snacks for the day, alternatively we can also stop at a local café or restaurant where you will have the opportunity to purchase food and refreshments.

 Why do you allow just six or seven participants?